 Despite their reclusiveness, forest gnomes are friendly with other good-spirited woodland folk and befriend most forest animals, relying on them for information about threats that might prowl their lands.

-- Ability Scores: Dexterity score increases by 1.
+- Ability Scores: Another score increases by 1 (usually Dexterity).

 Natural Illusionist.
 Forest gnomes know the cantrip minor illusion.
 Intelligence is the spellcasting ability for it.